NCT Safer Travel Guidance for Customers

 Boarding the Bus

-When waiting at the bus stop, keep 2 metres away from other people, where possible.
+When waiting at the bus stop, keep your distance from other people, where possible.

 Wait for people to get off the bus before you board and only board the bus one at a time.

 Our exact fare cash payment method means you can still pay with cash.
-This applies to all NCT routes, including those where drivers normally give change and customers on the 1, 26 and 49 will need to pay with the correct money only.
+This applies to all NCT routes.

 Have your fare, pass, contactless card or device, ticket or app ready when the bus arrives to minimise the time taken to board.
 Activate your NCTX Buses app ticket when the bus is in sight.